-While my in-person Twin Cities classes are regularly $15-$25 each, I’m using a Pay-What-You-Can model for online classes.
-That’s because financial circumstances vary even more widely than usual during the pandemic, and I believe that more people doing more Feldenkrais makes the world a better place for all of us, especially when we’re facing so many challenges.
+While my in-person Twin Cities classes are regularly $20-$25 each, we use a Pay-What-You-Can model for The FP Weekly because more people doing more Feldenkrais makes the world a better place for all of us.

 - If you are in financial hard times, feel free to pay as little as our minimum charge of $3 per class.